cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 https://docs.tigera.io/calico/latest/operations/ebpf/enabling-ebpf
 More cpu-efficient than IPTables, and higher throughput.
-Replace kube-proxy, then patch the operator to specify BPF.
+Replace kube-proxy by updating the node-selector so it matches no nodes.
+This will destroy all existing kube-proxy pods. then patch the operator to specify BPF.
 Existing connections will not be interrupted.
 New Connections will be routed to Linux's BPF
 ```